Supreme Administrative Court of Austria

 In the Republic of Austria, the Supreme Administrative Court (Verwaltungsgerichtshof or VwGH) is the appellate court to which appeals may be made from the decisions of the country's eleven administrative trial courts.
 The Supreme Administrative Court also resolves demarcation disputes within the administrative court system and hears complaints about administrative trial courts that fail to issue verdicts legally required of them in a timely manner.

 The court does not have a fixed number of members.
 The theoretical minimum is seven; the actual number, as of June 2018, is about seventy.

 Members are appointed by the President of Austria on nomination of the cabinet.
 With respect to most appointments, the cabinet is limited to choosing from a shortlist of three candidates provided by the court.
 The court is subdivided into 21 panels of three to five members each, each panel handling cases in a specific area of law.

-The current president of the Supreme Administrative Court, appointed in January 2014, is Rudolf Thienel.
+The current president of the Supreme Administrative Court, appointed in June 2025, is Albert Posch.